All Episodes

 I think more participation actually benefits us, particularly when we have candidates talking about our ideas, and particularly because of technology like talk radio, like the blogs that allow the message to get out as opposed to have it filtered by the mainstream media.

-And what uh what any surprises we should look for today?
+Any surprises we should look for today?

-Um the It'll be interesting to see.
+It'll be interesting to see.

-I mean, I think I continue to believe that Michael Steele in Maryland has an unbelievable Opportunity to make history.
+I mean, I think I continue to believe that Michael Steele in Maryland has an unbelievable opportunity to make history.

 That'll be very interesting.